10 Best Sunglasses for Snow Glare in 2026 (Tested & Reviewed)

 - Photochromic option available

-✗ Cons
+Cons

-- Bulky profile — not for everyday use
+- Bulky — not for everyday use

-- Arms can scratch lens interior when folded
+- Arms can scratch lens when folded

 Men’s Journal named it the best premium snow sunglass for both 2025 and 2026.
 The POC Devour Glacial is the most serious snow protection in this roundup.
 The extra-large lens gives you a wider field of view than most ski sunglasses.
 The brow shield cuts overhead sun.
 The side shields block lateral reflected glare — the kind that catches you on long open descents above treeline.